perqu/perqu/README.md

 ## A little bit about me:
 - 📚 I graduated from the Poznań University of Technology with the title of an engineer(Bachelor of Engineering) in the field of automation and robotics
-- ⚡ Control system engineer at SII
+- ⚡ Python Developer at Var-MC
-- 🌱 I’m currently learning Python (Junior+), Flask, HTML, CSS
-- 😄 Hobbys: vr games, asg
+- 😄 Hobbys: vr games, climbing

 ### Connect with me:
 - 📫 via mail: pawelkperenc@protonmail.com